rocket-pool/RPIPs/RPIPs/rpip-pdao_params.md

 ### `node.unstaking.period` and `node.withdrawal.cooldown`

-The implementation initializes `node.unstaking.period` to 28 days.
+The implementation initialises `node.unstaking.period` to 28 days.
 However, the specification is missing guardrails, which allows pDAO to indefinitely block staked RPL withdrawal by setting it to an arbitrarily high value or allow immediate withdrawals by setting it to zero.
 ### `upgradeveto.quorum` and `upgrade.delay`

-Protocol upgrade settings `upgradeveto.quorum` and `upgrade.delay` are specified in RPIP-60 to be 33 percent and 1 week respectively.
+Protocol upgrade settings `upgradeveto.quorum` and `upgrade.delay` are specified in RPIP-60 to be 33 percent and 1 week, respectively.
 However, there are no specified guardrails.

 This allows a compromised pDAO governance to change them arbitrarily, which will affect protocol upgrades.
 Example scenarios:
 1. If oDAO proposes a protocol upgrade that is considered by pDAO to be not in their favor (e.g. reduced reward share, greater bonding requirement etc.) then pDAO can simply increase `upgrade.delay` to an arbitrarily large value such that the upgrade proposal never succeeds and is perpetually stuck in `UpgradeProposalState.Pending` state. pDAO can thus stall an upgrade without having to install a compromised Security Council to veto it.
-2. PDAO can also reduce `upgrade.delay` to zero allowing malicious oDAO upgrades to be executed immediately without a window of opportunity for Security Council to veto it.
+2. PDAO can also reduce `upgrade.delay` to zero, allowing malicious oDAO upgrades to be executed immediately without a window of opportunity for the Security Council to veto it.

 ## Copyright